Organise an Election Hustings

 Introductory remarks from candidates (15 mins).

 This can be useful for attendees who aren’t familiar with candidates.
-You can frame this around an introductory question, such as “What will you do about social care if elected?” to ensure they stay on topic.
+To ensure they stay on topic, you can frame this around an introductory question, such as “What will you do about social care if elected?”

 Questions from the chairperson to candidates (25 mins)

-We have listed a set of model questions below, which you can draw on
+We have compiled a series of questions below that you can draw on

 Suggested questions to ask parties and candidates